YaxinF/DSSMReg/README.md

 ### AUCell

 The AUCell.R script takes the scRNA-seq file and regulon files as input.
-Users are required to specify the path to the scRNA-seq file and the directory where the regulon files are stored in the AUCell.R script.
-The script calculates the activity of each regulon in each cell, prioritizes the regulons, and and stores the results in the aucell.csv file.
+Users need to specify the path to the scRNA-seq file and the directory where the regulon files are stored in the AUCell.R script.
+The script calculates the activity of each regulon in each cell.
+It prioritizes the regulons to specify the path to the scRNA-seq file and the directory where the regulon files are stored in the AUCell.R script.
+The script calculates the activity of each regulon in each cell, prioritizes the regulons, and stores the results in the aucell.csv file.

-The aucell.csv file stores the activity of regulons, with columns representing cells and the values indicating the activity of each regulon in the corresponding cell.
+The aucell.csv file stores the activity of regulons, with columns representing cells and values indicating the activity of each regulon in the corresponding cell.
 The last two columns of the file represent the average activity of each regulon across all cells and the prioritization of regulons, respectively.
 The format is as follows:

                      HSC            HSC.1          HSC.2                 HSC.2322       mean           prioritize
     APEX2.txt        0.021637216    0.021673278    0.042481067    ...
 0.020122611    0.039571616    ZBED1.txt